Houdini 19.5 Geometry

 Merging points and primitives at the end of a For-Each loop operation will collate the points and primitives into contiguous ranges per piece.
 This may change the original point and primitive order.

-1. In the Network Editor, press ⇥ Tab to open the Tab menu, select For-Each Primitive from the menu, and then click in the Network Editor to place the new nodes.
+1. In the network editor, press ⇥ Tab to open the Tab menu, select For-Each Primitive from the menu, and click in the network editor to place the new nodes.

-This menu item creates a Block Begin SOP node and a Block End SOP node that are wired together.
-The Block Begin SOP also has its Method parameter set to Extract Piece or Point.
-This means that it will start each loop with a different piece of the input.
+This creates a Block Begin SOP node and a Block End SOP node that are wired together.
+The Block Begin SOP has its Method parameter set to Extract Piece or Point.
+This means that each loop will start with a different piece of the input.

-2. Select the Block End SOP node and then set the Piece Elements parameter to the type of pieces you are iterating over (points or primitives).
-This will usually be primitives.
+2. Select the Block End SOP and set the Piece Elements parameter to the type of pieces you are iterating over (points or primitives).
+This is usually primitives.

 Note

-If you do not set the Max Iterations parameter on the Block End SOP node, then the For-Each loop will loop over each piece in the input.
+If you do not set the Max Iterations parameter on the Block End SOP, the For-Each loop will loop over each piece in the input.

 In the example below, the For-Each loop loops over the pieces of a shattered torus and applies the Mountain SOP to each individual piece.